photoprism/photoprism-docs/docs/getting-started/nas/asustor.md

 ![Screenshot](img/asustor/asustor-login.jpg){ class="shadow" }

-Please remember to change your password after the first login.
-You can do this under Settings > Account.
+Remember to change your password after the first login.
+You can do this in [Settings > Account](../../user-guide/settings/account.md#change-password).

 ### Step 4: Add Your Files

 Our [First Steps 👣](../../user-guide/first-steps.md) tutorial guides you through the user interface and settings to ensure your library is indexed according to your individual preferences.

-Depending on which strategy you choose, you can add your media files to the *originals* or *import* folder located in `/volume1/Docker/PhotoPrism/data`:
+Depending on which strategy you choose, you can add your media files to the *originals* or *import* folder located in */volume1/Docker/PhotoPrism/data*:

 ![Screenshot](img/asustor/asustor-folder.jpg){ class="shadow" }